dan-nagle/h2m/README.txt

 Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between function or type names.
 These name conflicts typically lead to cascades of closely following but seemingly unrelated errors.

+Typedefs defining 'void' will cause undefined type errors.
+Fortran has no reasonable translation for a 'void' type and h2m cannot handle it.